chrisknox97/stock-analysis/README.md

 ### 2b) Looping Over All Rows

-But I also need to ensure that our loop iterates over every row.
+But I also needed to ensure that the loop iterated over every row.
 To do this I needed my loop to start at 2, avoiding the header row, and continuing until the rows were fully counted.
 This finished piece of code looked like the following:

     For i = 2 To RowCount